(605) 995-3083 [fax]

 How do students receive their financial aid?

-- Pell Grants, Perkins Student Loans, Supplemental Educational Opportunity Grants (SEOG), MTI/Other Scholarships and Stafford Student Loans are applied directly to the student’s account for tuition and fees only.
+- Pell Grants, Supplemental Educational Opportunity Grants (SEOG), MTI/Other Scholarships and Stafford Student Loans are applied directly to the student’s account for tuition and fees only.
 Please keep in mind that your student is responsible for paying for his or her books, tools and supplies when purchased.
 Learn more here.

 Where can I find information on student part-time employment?